SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 How to avoid the mistake:

-- check whether you made the necessary contributions.
+- certification that you made the contributions.

 Establish plan administrative procedures to ensure that you've made employees’ salary deferral contributions to the employees’ SIMPLE IRAs shortly after you withheld the amounts from their paychecks.
 (Note: The DOL timeframe for timely deposit is shorter than the IRS timeframe.
-Therefore, if your plan is subject to the DOL rules, you should use the DOL timeframe as the criteria for designing administrative procedures.)
+Therefore, if your plan is subject to the DOL rules, you should use the DOL timeframe for designing administrative procedures.)